vercel/next.js/docs/routing/dynamic-routes.md

   After hydration, Next.js will trigger an update to your application to provide the route parameters in the `query` object.

+- Only files that output pages can be in the `/pages` directory.
+If you have written tests or other files related to these pages, [they need to be located elsewhere](https://github.com/vercel/next.js/issues/8617).

 ## Related

 For more information on what to do next, we recommend the following sections: